Artania accidents and incidents

 |10 March 2008||Structural and Technical Issues|

-(P&O Artemis) On March 10, 2008, the ship departed from homeport Southampton England on a roundtrip Transatlantic cruise to Caribbean.
-However, due to damages caused by stormy weather (anchor stowage / bow area) the vessel had to detour to Falmouth England for repairs.
+(P&O Artemis) On March 10, 2008, the ship departed from homeport Southampton England on a roundtrip Transatlantic cruise to the Caribbean.
+However, due to damages caused by stormy weather (anchor stowage/bow area) the vessel had to detour to Falmouth England for repairs.
 It left Falmouth UK on March 12 and continued on the voyage.

 |February 2008||Cruise Illness / Norovirus Outbreaks|

 (P&O Artemis) In February 2008, CDC reported on itinerary Feb 8-26, a Norovirus outbreak (gastrointestinal illness) infected 61 passengers (5,6% of all) and 7 crew (1,2% of all).
-All sick suffered from Noro virus symptoms (stomach cramps, vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
-The ship was on 18-day cruise from homeport Fort Lauderdale Florida.
+All sick suffered from Norovirus symptoms (stomach cramps, vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
+The ship was on an 18-day cruise from homeport Fort Lauderdale Florida.

 |March 2006||Ship Listing|